TreyenSSCC/Bucket/README.md

 Update Log

+**bucket.py** - Version 0.1.7a - Added some functionality to the 'loop' syntax.
+It can now run 'pour' a set amount of times decided by the user.
+Started turning some of the syntax into functions for the 'loop' syntax.
+Added 'equal' syntax which can compare two strings or two vars.
+Strings cannot be compared to vars.
+Planning on having the 'loop' syntax run every other type of syntax.
+Cannot increment a var inside of the loop yet.

 **bucket.py** - Version 0.1.6a - Worked on 'var' working with 'add'.
 Worked on adding the ability to save code.
 The 'pour' syntax can now print the 'var'.